 For more information please go to the AP page of College Board.New AP Daily Videos for Students

 Starting on September 1, new AP Daily videos are available in AP Classroom for every topic and skill in every unit.
 These videos can be used in person, online, and in blended learning environments.
 Students can watch them on their own or be assigned by their teachers.
-Visit apstudents.collegeboard.org for more information!Important Fall Dates (all forms due to Mrs. Robinson in Student Services)Oct.
+Visit apstudents.collegeboard.org for more information!Important Fall Dates (all forms are linked below)Oct.
 2nd- AP Exam Registration Contract Due (required for all AP students)Oct.
-30th- AP Exam Opt-Out Form Due (only if student has decided not to take AP exam)Nov 6th- Deadline for Mrs. Robinson to submit final AP order for Fall classesAP Testing Coordinator: Tiffany Robinson, TBRobinson@wcpss.net; 919-365-2625 ext.
+30th- AP Exam Opt-Out Form Due (only if student has decided not to take AP exam- complete individual form for each exam student is opting out)Nov 6th- Deadline for Mrs. Robinson to submit final AP order for Fall classesAP Testing Coordinator: Tiffany Robinson, TBRobinson@wcpss.net; 919-365-2625 ext.
 21495

 Frequently Asked QuestionsWhat are the advantages of taking AP courses?The main advantage of taking an AP course is advanced preparation for college.
 Additionally, students who score well on AP exams may receive college credit while still in high school.
 The AP exams are given every year in May.
 Scores are reported to the colleges designated by the student and range from 1 (no recommendation) to 5 (extremely qualified).
 Each college determines the scores to be accepted for credit.
 Colleges may award three, and sometimes six, hours of credit per test.
 It is the responsibility of the student to check with the colleges in which they are interested in to see if they accept AP exams for credits.

 What is the difference between an Honors and AP class?

 AP classes are college level courses that are more challenging and rigorous.
 AP classes require energetic, involved, and motivated students.

 Why should I take an AP class?
 What will it do to my GPA?